VERGIL2404/Dev-Portfolio-Eval/docs/daily-learnings.md

 ## April 5, 2024
 - **Task:** Set up the frontend with React and Vite.
 Created basic components for user input.
 - **Learning:** Got familiar with React hooks and Vite for fast development.

+## April 6, 2024
+- **Task:** Built UI components for displaying reports, including score summaries and breakdowns.
+- **Learning:** Used CSS and possibly a library like Material-UI for responsive design.